qubyte/rubidium/README.md

 ### `var job = rb.remove(hash)`

 Remove a job from a Rubidium instance with the job hash.
-This function returns the job if it existed and was removed, and `undefined` if the job did not exist.
+This function returns a job if the job existed and was removed, or `undefined` if the job did not exist.

 ### `var job = rb.find(hash)`